puppetlabs/puppet-docs/source/puppet/4.1/reference/dirs_modulepath.markdown

 It is an ordered list, with earlier directories having priority over later ones.
 See ["Loading Content from Modules"][inpage_loading] below.

-### Individual module directories within /modules

-Individual module directory names can only consist of letters, numbers, and underscores.
-Dashes and periods are **no longer valid** and will cause errors when attempting to use the module.

 ## Contents

 Every directory in the modulepath should only contain valid Puppet modules.

+The names of those modules must only contain letters, numbers, and underscores.
+Dashes and periods are **no longer valid** and will cause errors when attempting to use the module.

 For details about module contents and structure, see [the documentation on modules][module_fundamentals].